Betti numbers of Stanley-Reisner rings determine hierarchical Markov degrees: Introduction

+Simplicial complexes define an important class of toric models called hierarchical models (defined in \cite{fienberg} and see also \cite{HoSu}).
+In a hierarchical model, relationships between $m$ discrete random variables are described by a simplicial complex $\Delta$ on $m$ vertices: the facets of $\Delta$ determine which margins of the corresponding $m$-way contingency table, or tensor, serve as minimal sufficient statistics for the model.
+The matrix $M(\Delta)$ of the sufficient statistics facet-margin linear map defines a toric ideal $I_{M(\Delta)}$ (see Section~\ref{sec:background} for a precise definition).

-Hierarchical models (defined in \cite{fienberg}, see also \cite{HoSu}) are algebraic statistical models such that relationships between $m$ random variables are described by a simplicial complex $\Delta$ on $m$ vertices.
-We defer the formal definition and detailed discussion until Section~\ref{section:models}.
-We are interested in the problem of understanding how properties of the simplicial complex determine the properties of the ideal $I_{M(\Delta)}$ of the hierarchical model, where $M(\Delta)$ plays the role of $\A$ in the definition of the toric ideal of the model.
-For example, it would be of interest to bound the \emph{Markov width} of the model, defined to be the largest degree of a minimal generator of $I_{M(\Delta)}$.
-There are several interesting results in this direction, for example \cite{HoSu}, \cite{slimTables}, and related recent work in \cite{aokiTakemura}, \cite{haraTakemuraYoshida}.
-In addition, if $\Delta$ is a reducible complex, then $I_{M(\Delta)}$ is a toric fiber product, so it is possible to lift the generators inductively (for the most general construction, see \cite{seth:ToricFiberProducts}).
+A general open problem is to better understand how combinatorial (and other) properties of the simplicial complex determine the properties of the toric ideal $I_{M(\Delta)}$ of the hierarchical model.
+A crucial question is to determine the combinatorial complexity and degree estimates for the generators of the toric ideal.
+This problem has been studied for several families of models, but remains open in general.
+In algebraic statistics, the largest degree of a minimal generator of $I_{M(\Delta)}$ is called the \emph{Markov width} of the model, as it provides the bound on the complexity of the moves needed for the Markov Chain used to walk on the space of observations.
+There are several interesting results in this direction, giving upper and lower bounds and solving this problem for special cases (for example \cite{slimTables} and \cite{HoSu}, and for related work, see \cite{aokiTakemura}, \cite{haraTakemuraYoshida}).
+In addition, if $\Delta$ is a reducible complex, then $I_{M(\Delta)}$ is a toric fiber product, so it is possible to lift the generators inductively (for the most general construction that applies to reducible complexes, see \cite{seth:ToricFiberProducts} and \cite{sethAlexThomas}).